 I knew his songs before I knew his name or his story.
-“You are My All in All”, “When the Night is Falling”, “We will Worship the Lamb of Glory” – these songs are not only beautiful, but fill my heart with joy and peace every time I sing them.
-I first went to a Night of Praise with my friend Jennifer.
+“You are My All in All”, “When the Night is Falling”, “We will worship the Lamb of Glory” – these songs are not only beautiful but fill my heart with joy and peace every time I sing them.
+I first went to a Night of Praise with my friend Jennifer in 2004.
 This would be the first time I heard his story, the story of coming out of a homosexual lifestyle.
 Even while he was entrenched in that life, he desired something different.
 He knew his choices were wrong, but couldn’t see a way out.
 He fell for the lies of the enemy that he was “born that way” and he should just “give in and be” consumed with self.

 Sing Over Me

 is an easy read in terms of the flow of the story and simple, to-the-point language, but could be difficult for some in regard to content.
 This book directly confronts the SIN of homosexuality, challenging a very popular worldview with a Kingdom-focused alternative.

 More than once, Dennis mentions a “Kingdom Point of View” as the force of healing in his life.
 “God is in control and will use those things meant for evil against us for our very own good!”
 God alone gives us the strength to overcome the giants in our life – whether homosexuality, gluttony, anger, anxiety, victimization – or countless others – God is bigger and waiting to work all things together for our good.
 God is able to handle anything we give Him!
 He isn’t going to be shocked, put off, or exasperated – He is the loving Father, waiting for us to return home.

 Once we reach the conclusion that only the Maker defines us, once we see that God loves us right where we are but He loves enough not to leave us there, we can begin living in Grace, fully redeemed.
 The world today tells us homosexuality is just another lifestyle, that God will accept us no matter what.
 The Bible has a different message.